petitnau/algoml/contracts/amm/README.md

 }
 ```

-Each of those functions checks if the caller is receiving a payment from the escrow of the amount to redeem of a chosen token.
+Each of those functions checks if the caller is receiving a payment from the escrow of the reserved amount of that particular token.

-When called, the reserved amount of that chosen token is set to 0.
+When called, the reserved amount of the chosen token is set to 0.

 # Disclaimer

 The project is not audited and should not be used in a production environment.